 To give customers a comprehensive picture (pun intended) of your hotel, display images for each room type, interior spaces, exterior spaces, facilities, and location.
 Images are a great way to convey amenity information—which guests need to make a decision.
 Galleries can be organized into themes like “stay,” “play,” and “eat” to help portray the experience of your property in a cohesive way.

 Make sure images are professional, high-quality, and consistent with your branding.
 Add alt text to all photos for accessibility and SEO.
 Images are the most-important factor for 78 percent of vacationers in selecting accommodation.

 When it comes to your color scheme, keep it simple—like the rest of your design.
 Don’t make your viewer look everywhere at once.
 If you do, they won’t be able to focus on what you want them to see.

 Key to conversions, strategically placed calls to action (CTAs)—such as “book now,” “view availability,” “request event proposal,” “discover our specials,” or “contact us” buttons—work like stepping stones leading the customer along the path to purchase.

 The strongest CTAs convey their purpose concisely and clearly, provide customers with a useful action at the right time, are positioned prominently on the page, and stand out visually (for example, appropriately sized buttons using a contrasting color).

-To make it easy for customers to find the information they need, use a familiar menu style such as a horizontal navigation bar along the top of the page (or a hamburger menu for mobile) that Internet users instinctively know how to use.
+To make your site as easy to explore as possible, use a familiar menu style, such as a horizontal navigation bar along the top of the page (or a hamburger menu for mobile), that visitors instinctively know how to use.
 Customers should be able to access critical information from any page of the website with a single click via the main menu.
-It’s also important to limit the primary options in your navigation menu so as not to overwhelm website visitors with choices.
+It’s also important to limit the primary options in your navigation menu so as not to overwhelm potential guests with choices.
 Simplicity is key!